subhandp/kamusKaili/README.md

 # kamusKaili
-The original Android application is the regional language dictionary of the Kaili region, Central Sulawesi
+Native Android application is the regional language dictionary of the Kaili region, Central Sulawesi